neilenns/vatsim-plan-verifier/README.md

 ## Using with VRC

-Flight plan details can also be copied direcrtly from VRC's Aircraft window:
+Flight plan details can also be copied directly from VRC's Aircraft window:

 ![VRC arrivals & departures window](client/public/help_vrcArrivalsDepartures.png?raw=true)